While a decrease in AUD/INR was forecast in 2020, the opposite occurred and that's been great news for Indian expat workers.

 AUDINR at 57.21 is 2.1% above its 90-DAY average, range 54.14-57.63.

 Note that forecasts and predictions for the AUD/INR exchange rate change all the time, affected by news events and relative sentiment towards the Australian and Indian and this exchange rate is even more volatile than usual because of the uncertainties around the Coronavirus pandemic.

-This is a difficult question and the answer really depends on many factors.
+Whether the Australian dollar will rise or drop in the future versus the rupee is a difficult question and the answer really depends on many factors.
 The best way to consider an exchange rate's relative value is to look at the rate's history.

 The following table looks at the change in the AUD to INR exchange rate to the present day for periods going back upto 10 years:

 AUD/INR 10 year historic rates & change to 25-Feb-2021 : 57.6326

 General advice: The information on this site is of a general nature only.
 It does not take your specific needs or circumstances into consideration.
 You should look at your own personal situation and requirements before making any legal, accounting or financial decisions.
 The foreign exchange rates and products compared on this page and website are chosen from a range of products that bestexchangerates.com (BER) has access to and are not

 representative of all the products available in the market.

 We may receive referral fees in relation to your activity on the BER website however this doesn't affect the exchange rates or fees you are charged.